shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 $$ dW^A dW^B = \rho dt $$

-Ignorning fees, the new price pair $A_t$ and $B_t$ defines how the pool evolves from the previous point:
+Ignorning fees, the new price pair $A_t$ and $B_t$ defines how the pool evolves from the previous state:

 $$
 \begin{cases}